sammigachuhi/my_django/docs/19-geodjango-homepage.md

 ## Create the base template

-We would like to create a template that fulfills purpose 2: Our geolocations responses.
+We would like to create a template that fulfills purpose #2: *Our geolocations responses*.

 As the first thing, create a `templates` folder within the `my_geodjango` directory.
 Inside this `templates` folder, create a `base.html` file which shall be the base template for all of our app's templates.